-Tier1 and Tier 2 ill-health retirements only Includes allowances for promotional increases
+\Tier 1 and Tier 2 ill-health retirements only

-- The impact of the change in demographic assumptions has been a gain of around £1m. - The change in mortality assumptions (baseline and improvements) has given rise to a gain of £10m. . - The change in financial conditions since the previous valuation has led to a loss of £48m.
+- The impact of the change in demographic assumptions has been a gain of around £1m. - The change in mortality assumptions (baseline and improvements) has given rise to a gain of £10m. - The change in financial conditions since the previous valuation has led to a loss of £48m.
 This is due to a decrease in the real discount rate between 2013 and 2016.
-The estimated impact of this is a loss of around £103m.
-This has partially been offset by the increase to the assumed gap between RPI and CPI and the reduction in the expected future salary growth for benefits linked to final salary (a combined estimated gain of £55m). - Other experience items, such as changes in the membership data, have served to decrease the deficit at this valuation by around £3m.
+This has partially been offset by the increase to the assumed gap between RPI and CPI and the reduction in the expected future salary growth for benefits linked to final salary. - Other experience items, such as changes in the membership data, have served to decrease the deficit at this valuation by around £3m.